josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 [375 rows x 24 columns]
 ```

-Once data was loaded, I was able to start asking questions.
+Once the data was loaded, I was able to start asking questions.
 For example, to detect the outliers I used a [Z-score](https://en.wikipedia.org/wiki/Standard_score).

-All the analysis logic [was kept together on a single module called 'analyze'](empirestaterunup/analyze.py), separate from presentation, data loading or reports, in order to promote reuse.
+All the analysis logic [was kept together on a single module called 'analyze'](empirestaterunup/analyze.py), separate from presentation, data loading, or reports, to promote reuse.

 ```python
 from pandas import DataFrame